Use code ESIMDB15 for 15% discount. Limited time only.

 I just purchased the 3GB plan for 30 days and when I made the payment, Truphone activated the sim on my phone immediately since it asked me to download their app.
 It works well.
 Google Fi suspended my account since I haven't returned to America in more than 10 months and I won't be traveling back to America for a few more months and I wanted to get an eSim and this works well.
 Thank you for this website.
 I didn't give it 5 stars because I do wish they had more GB plans offered with Truphone.
 You can pay to add more data later though.
 So truly this company is really good and a quick simple fix for those on the go and can't go to a cell carrier store too.
 I took a screenshot of what it looks like on my phone.

-There are around 110 travel eSIM brands and about 4, 200 prepaid data plans available for Mexico.
-The large number of plans offers a wide variety of options, making it easy for travelers to find an eSIM that suits their needs.
+Mexico offers over 120 travel eSIM providers and more than 4, 400 prepaid data plans.
+With such a large selection, there is a wide variety of options, making it easy for travelers to find an eSIM that suits their needs.

 In Mexico, the primary Mobile Network Operators (MNOs) providing infrastructure for mobile services are: